 The delivery address specifies where the USPS is to deliver a mailpiece.
 The address must be legible and complete on the side of the mailpiece that bears the postage.

 The placement of the address can determine mailability of the mailpiece and/or price and eligibility.
-For Periodicals, Standard Mail, Bound Printed Matter, Media Mail, and Library Mail flat-size pieces mailed at automation, presorted, or carrier route prices, the address must:
+For Periodicals, USPS Marketing Mail, Bound Printed Matter, Media Mail, and Library Mail flat-size pieces mailed at automation, presorted, or carrier route prices, the address must:

 Alternative Addressing Formats (602.3.0)

 Simplified addressing: The simplified address format, “Postal Customer” (see 602.3.2.1a. for optional formats), may be used when general distribution is requested to each boxholder or family on a rural route or highway contract route at any post office or to each Post Office boxholder at a Post Office without city carrier service.
 The simplified address format, “Postal Customer” (see 602.3.2.1b. for optional formats), may also be used for USPS Marketing Mail, Periodicals, and Bound Printed Matter flat-size mailpieces (including USPS Marketing Mail pieces allowed as flats under 602.3.2.1c.), and USPS Marketing Mail and Periodicals irregular parcels intended for distribution to a city route or to Post Office boxes in offices with city carrier service.
 Government agencies may also use simplified addressing for official matter being sent to all stops on rural or city carrier routes and Post Office boxholders at all Post Offices.

 Occupant addressing: This format (“Occupant”) may be used to with a complete delivery address on mail intended for selective distribution.